You are hereHome >

 Section 108 of the CPSIA bans toys containing three classes of phthalates for all children, and bans toys containing three more phthalates if they can be put in younger children’s mouths.
 This provision went into effect in February 2009.

-This year, we found two toys that laboratory testing showed to contain levels of phthalates that exceed limits allowed by the CPSIA.
+This year, we found two products that laboratory testing showed to contain levels of phthalates that may exceed limits allowed by the CPSIA.

 FOR POLICY MAKERS

-Congress must ensure that the CPSC’s increased budget authorizations for the next five fiscal years are fully funded in appropriations, and conduct vigorous oversight of implementation of the new law.
+Congress must ensure that the CPSC’s increased budget authorizations for the next five fiscal years are fully funded in appropriations, and continue vigorous oversight of implementation and enforcement of the new law.